 - Side effects of BCG

-- Video: What are immunotherapy and targeted therapy?
+- Podcast: What are immunotherapy and targeted therapy?

 How is BCG given?

+The combination of BCG and TURBT is the most effective treatment for high-risk non-muscle-invasive bladder cancer.
 BCG is given once a week for six weeks, starting 2–4 weeks after TURBT surgery.
 It is put directly into the bladder through a catheter.
 You may be asked to change position every 15 minutes so the vaccine washes over the entire bladder.
-Each treatment session takes up to two hours.
+This is usually done as a day procedure in hospital, and each treatment session takes up to two hours.

-For most people, the initial course of weekly BCG treatments is followed by what is known as maintenance BCG.
+For most people with high-risk non-muscle invasive bladder cancer, the initial course of six BCG treatments is followed by what is known as maintenance BCG.
 Maintenance treatment with BCG reduces the risk of the disease coming back or spreading.
-This treatment can last 1–3 years, but the treatments are given much less frequently, often monthly.
-Ask your doctor for further details.
+Maintenance treatment can last for 1–3 years, but treatment sessions become much less frequent (e.g. one dose a month).

 - If any clothing is splashed with urine, wash separately in bleach and warm water.

-- Speak to your doctor or nurse if you have questions about these safety measures.
+- Speak to your medical team if you have any questions.